-The dates of the last day to drop a course or courses are published in the university calendar section of the General Information document for each semester or term.
-Students may drop courses without penalty until the deadline date for 100% reversals.
-After the 100% reversal date a student may totally withdraw from the university and receive a 50% refund of charges through to the published deadline date for 50% withdrawals.
-Students must file a Change of Program form in the Office of the Registrar before the transaction is official.
-Simply ceasing to attend class or notifying the instructor is not sufficient and will result in a final grade of F. Students will not be permitted to drop classes after the published deadline date for dropping/withdrawing from classes, without penalty of W/P, W/F, or F.
+The dates of the last day to drop a course or courses are published in the Academic Calendar for each term.

+- Students may drop courses without a "W" up until the 100% refund deadline. - After the 100% refund deadline, students must submit an Add-Drop Form to the Office of the Registrar to withdraw from a course.
+Simply ceasing to attend class or notifying the instructor is not sufficient and will result in a final grade of F. - Students will not be permitted to drop classes after the published deadline date for dropping/withdrawing from classes, without penalty of W or F.